RoniEmad/Siemens-DebuggingLogging-A1/README.md

 All I needed was 5mins to run the program one time, and notice that the matrix multiplication isn't correct.

-So I checked it and found that all I needed to do is to write "+=" instead of "=" in line 43.
+I checked it and found that all I needed to do is to write "+=" instead of "=" in line 43 in order to get the sum of all multiplied components, not the last one alone.

 So, I didn't need to do use breakpoints, debugging or logging techniques.